Royan: Airports

 The conurbation of Royan does not have its own airport.
 30 km away, Rochefort-Saint-Agnant Airport offers flights to several European destinations, including the British Isles.
 La Rochelle – Île de Ré Airport is 70 km away.
 100 km to the south, Bordeaux–Mérignac Airport provides international connections.

 Ferry

-A ferry provides bicycle, car and lorry transport across the Gironde estuary to Le Verdon-sur-Mer in the Medoc region.
+A ferry provides bicycle, car and lorry transport across the Gironde estuary to Le Verdon-sur-Mer in the Médoc region.
 The crossing takes about 30 minutes.

 Climate

 The climate is oceanic: rainfall is relatively moderate in autumn and in winter and the winters are mild.
 Sea breezes keep summer temperatures moderate.
 Two winds, the north-westerly noroît and the south-westerly suroît, blow in from the ocean and along the coast of the department.
 The very high average insolation of 2,250 hours a year is comparable to the French Riviera.